geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 ’Twas autumn: yet, by fervid noon opprest,<br>
 Now on a shelter’d bank she paus’d to rest;<br>
 A knight who homeward leads with gentle pace<br>
-His train, victorious in the morning chace,<br>
+His train, victorious in the morning chase,<br>
 Glanced on the bard,—who, heaven-directed, strung<br>
 The ready harp, and thus spontaneous sung:<br>